Damu Kenkre

-Damu Kenkre (born Damodar Kashinath Kenkre) (1928–2008) was an Indian director known for his work in the Marathi language theatre.
+Damu Kenkre (born Damodar Kashinath Kenkre; 1928 – 2008) was an Indian director known for his work in the Marathi theatre.

 Stage career

 Some of Kenkre's most famous plays include Hamlet, Suryachi Pille and Akhercha Sawaal.

-Honors
+Awards

-Kenkre received the Sangeet Natak Akademi Award in 1974 and the Jeevan Gaurav Puraskar in 2008.
+Kenkre received the Sangeet Natak Akademi Award in 1974 and the Vinda Karandikar Jeevan Gaurav Puraskar in 2008.
 He was ex-Director of Cultural Affairs Govt of Maharashtra.
-Kenkre died in September 2008.